 The best time for family portraits is before the ceremony.
 Everyone’s makeup is fresh, they’re all ready to go, and no one will miss any cocktail hour or reception time.

-It’s possible to do them after the ceremony, but gathering everyone once they’ve gone to cocktail hour is always a difficult and time consuming task.
+It’s possible to do them after the ceremony, but gathering everyone once they’ve gone to cocktail hour is always a challenging and time consuming task.

 If we’re taking just a handful of shots (parents, immediate family, bridal party) then about 35-45 minutes is enough.
-If we’re including extended family, individual shots of each bridesmaids/groomsmen, uncles and aunts, siblings’ families, etc, then please allow for 60-75 minutes.
-I’ll help you determine the timeline one the list is made.
+If we’re including extended family, individual shots of each bridesmaids/groomsmen, uncles and aunts, siblings’ families, etc, then please allow for 60 to 75 minutes.
+We’ll help you determine the timeline once the list is made.

-My favorite time to take couple portraits is right after the ceremony.
-The pressure is off, and you’re ecstatic, giddy, in love, and ready to party.
+Our favorite time to take couple portraits is right after the ceremony.
+The pressure is off, and you’re overjoyed, giddy, in love, and ready to party!

 The most important thing to ensure we get great photos is trust.
-If you trust me to create the photos you’ll love, I’ll be able to do my thing and guide and direct you well.
+If you trust us to create the photos you’ll love, we’ll be able to do our thing and guide and direct you well.
 It’s all about collaboration and trust.

-As you already know, I don’t like to pose you rigidly or traditionally.
-I will simply give you cues and offer little actions you can do so that you fall into your own naturally.
-It’s about showing your personality together, not about me fitting you into a posing mold.
+We don’t like to pose you rigidly or traditionally.
+We will simply give you cues and offer little actions you can do so that you fall into your own naturally.
+It’s all about showing your personality together, not about us filling you into a posing mold.

-My favorite light happens in the last hour before sunset.
-I always recommend doing a short portrait session (20-30 minutes) sometime in that last hour.
-It can get pretty amazing results.
+Our favorite light happens in the last hour before sunset.
+We always recommend doing a short portrait session (20-30 minutes) sometime in that last hour.
+It can get pretty stunning results.

 A Few More Tips

-Receiving lines: My preference is to not have receiving lines.
-The are very time consuming and they don’t provide very flattering photo ops.
-They can also get very exhausting and they take away from the burst of excitement right after the ceremony.
+Receiving lines: Our preference is to not have receiving lines.
+They are very time consuming and they don’t provide very flattering photos ops.
+They can also get very tiring and they take away from the burst of excitement right after the ceremony.

 Unplugged weddings: An unplugged ceremony is when you ask your guests to refrain from taking any photos.
-No cell phones, iPads, or cameras are allowed other than the hired photographer’s.
-I think this is a great idea because it ensures that I won’t have a lit-up screen in the way of a good shot, and I won’t need to ask anyone to please step out of the isle so I can get my shots.
-I would at least urge you to have your officiant begin by asking everyone to put cell phones away and to focus on enjoying the moments.
-If you’re curious, you can read a little bit about unplugged ceremonies HERE.
+No cell phones, tablets, or cameras are allowed other than the hired photographer’s.
+We think this is a great idea because we won’t have a lit-up screen in the way of a good shot, and we won’t need to ask anyone to please step out of the isle so we can get our shots.
+We would at least urge you to have your officiant begin by asking everyone to put cell phones away and to focus on enjoying the moments.
+If you’re curious, you can read a little bit about unplugged ceremonies here.

-For more tips on wedding timelines, the blog A Practical Wedding has put together a helpful article that you can read HERE if you’re interested.
+For more tips on wedding timelines we have put together a helpful article that you can read here if you’re interested.